Social Well-being

 While living alone is a risk factor for loneliness, it is important to note that living alone is not the same as loneliness or social exclusion.

-Isolation is more prevalent among older adults experiencing poverty and those with less education as both situations predispose older adults to smaller social networks.
-(To learn more about the factors that can lead to social isolation among impoverished older adults experiencing poverty, please read ‘Highlighting Equity’ on page 8.7. ) In addition, disability that often accompanies age-related chronic illness is a factor in social isolation due to its negative impact on mobility and an individual’s physical and psychological environment.
+Isolation is more prevalent among older adults experiencing poverty and those with less education, as both situations predispose older adults to smaller social networks (To learn more about the factors that can lead to social isolation among impoverished older adults experiencing poverty, please read ‘Highlighting Equity’ on page 8.11).
+In addition, the disability that often accompanies age-related chronic illness is a factor in social isolation due to its negative impact on mobility and an individual’s physical and psychological situation.

-Communication technology became crucial for older adults’ social connection during the pandemic.
-A 2021 study suggests that a technology design method called “co-design” can improve older adults’ well-being.8 Co-design is when the end-user experience and expertise with technology is considered when designing programs.
+Communication technology became a more important resource for older adults’ social connection during the pandemic.
+A 2021 study suggests that the technology approach of participatory digital co-design can improve older adults’ well-being.18 Co-design is when the end-user (in this case, older adults) experience and expertise with technology is considered when designing technologybased interventions and other technologies.

 Social Isolation

-Socially isolated seniors are at heightened risk for poor health if they lack access to help when needed, from transportation for medical care to regular basic needs like food.
-In Eric Klinenberg’s study of heat-related deaths caused by the 1995 heatwave in Chicago, he found that the majority of deaths were older adults, and the majority of those experienced social isolation.10 While there is no standard aggregate measure available for social isolation, America’s Health Rankings created a measure of social isolation for older adults from survey data from the U.S. Census Bureau, combining measures of disability, marital status, living alone and poverty.11 This approach was replicated for this report, with separate maps (shown on page 8.6) created for Marion County versus the surrounding counties, because demographically, these variables are significantly different between rural and urban areas.
+Socially isolated seniors are at heightened risk for poor health if they lack access to help when needed, from transportation for medical care to basic needs like food.
+In Eric Klinenberg’s study of heat-related deaths caused by the 1995 heatwave in Chicago, he found that the majority of deaths were older adults, and the majority of those experienced social isolation.20 While there is no standard aggregate measure available for social isolation, America’s Health Rankings created a measure of social isolation for older adults from survey data from the U.S. Census Bureau, combining measures of disability, marital status, living alone, and poverty.21 This approach was replicated for this report, with separate maps (shown on page 8.8) created for Marion County versus the surrounding counties, because demographically, these variables are significantly different between rural and urban areas.

-Below are statistics about a few populations at special risk of social isolation.
-These are grandparents taking care of grandchildren, LGTBQ individuals, and non-English speaking households.
+Below are reports about a few populations at special risk of social isolation.
+These are grandparents taking care of grandchildren, LGBTQ individuals, and non-English speaking households.

 Grandparents Living with and Responsible for Grandchildren

 Taking care of grandchildren provides meaning in many older adults’ lives.
-It can also be a risk for social isolation, as described below.
-In Central Indiana there are 21,400 households where grandparents are living with their grandchildren (3 percent of households).
-There is a greater poverty rate among households with these kinds of multigenerational families than those without (15 percent vs 11 percent).
+However, it can also be a risk for social isolation, as described below.
+In Central Indiana, there are over 17,000 households where grandparents are living with their grandchildren (5.3 percent of households).
+There is a greater poverty rate among older adults with these kinds of multigenerational families than those without.
 The racial and ethnic composition of many of these households is similar (Latinx, White, and other), although Black families are significantly more likely to be living in these multigenerational households.
-Of households where older grandparents are living with grandchildren, 38 percent have direct responsibility for those grandchildren.
-While Black and Latinx grandparents have similar rates of responsibility for their grandchildren, Black grandparents have slightly higher rates than White grandparents.
+In households where older grandparents are living with grandchildren, 37 percent have direct responsibility for those grandchildren.

 LGBTQ+ Older Adults

-While state counts of members of the LGBTQ+ community are difficult to get, there are an estimated 229,000 LGBTQ+ people in Indiana (those who identify as lesbian, gay, bisexual, or transgender) and 8% of those are older adults (approximately 18,320 who are age 65 and older).
-About 0.5 percent identify as transgender.
-According to a 2020 study, there are no state laws in Indiana protecting the LGBTQ+ populations in the categories of employment, education, public accommodations, housing, or credit.14This puts all members of LGBTQ+ communities, including older adults, at greater risk, as they often fear they have to hide their sex or gender status to prevent discrimination.15
+While state counts of members of the LGBTQ+ community are difficult to obtain, there are an estimated 229,000 LGBTQ+ people in Indiana (those who identify as lesbian, gay, bisexual, or transgender) and eight percent of those are older adults (approximately 18,320 who are age 65 and older).24

 The American Psychological Association reports that “Generational differences and lack of legal protection may cause older LGBTQ+ adults to be less open about their sexuality.
-Social isolation is also a concern because LGBTQ+ older adults are more likely to live alone, more likely to be single and less likely to have children than their heterosexual counterparts.”16
+Social isolation is also a concern because LGBTQ+ older adults are more likely to live alone, more likely to be single, and less likely to have children than their heterosexual counterparts”.27 According to a 2022 national study by AARP, older gay men are half as likely as lesbians to have children (11 percent vs 20 percent), as well as significantly more likely to live alone (40 percent vs 28 percent), putting them at higher risk of social isolation.28

 Non-English-Speaking Households